rtCamp/rtMedia/README.md

 * Bug fixes

 #### 3.2.4 ####
-* Updated polish,solvak and spanish transalation.
+* Updated polish,solvak and spanish translation.
-* Fixed multiple gallery on same page,comment sync for single media in activity, comments visibilty when not-logged in.
+* Fixed multiple gallery on same page,comment sync for single media in activity, comments visibility when not-logged in.
 * Strings made translation ready

 #### 3.2.3 ####